Izetta: The Last Witch

 Izetta: The Last Witch (終末のイゼッタ, Shūmatsu no Izetta) is a 2016 Japanese fantasy anime television series.
 The project was announced through the opening of an official website and a video on June 10, 2016.
-The series, produced by Ajia-do Animation Works and directed by Masaya Fujimori, aired from October 1 to December 17, 2016.
+The series, produced by Ajiado and directed by Masaya Fujimori, aired from October 1 to December 17, 2016.

 Plot

 Set in an alternate Earth on the eve of the Second World War, the story follows Izetta, the last surviving member of a clan of witches that possesses the ability to magically manipulate any object that they touch.
 Izetta pledges to help protect Princess Finé and the tiny Alpine country of Eylstadt from invasion by the imperialistic forces of Germania.